adzejs/adze/docs/guide/data.md

 Final log data extends log data and changes the possible values of some properties.
 Certain methods require final log data to be provided to it.
 Use the [isFinalLogData](filtering-and-utility-functions.md#isfinallogdata) type guard to verify it.

+> Property showTimestamp available in Version >= 1.1

 ### Interface

 ```typescript